zak-blake/at2/README.md

 Rails 5.0.0
 Ruby 2.3.1

-An art gallery that allows artists to log in and display artork in albums
+An art gallery that allows artists to log in and display artwork in albums